eser/cmpe534/README.md

 ---------------------
 **To-dos:**

-* 'not' operator might have been a composite data structure instead of a lexical symbol. if it could store a propositional symbol, simplifications will work more effective.

 * 'Properties' class with 'Distribute' method needed, to resolve inside parenthesis.

-* Connectives' simplify implementation needs to cover lot more than that.

 * Equality comparison for PropositionArrays

-* Evaluator.Evaluate
+* Evaluation needs to cover all connective operations.

+* Merge all connective operations with precedence, and do it with BinaryConnectiveBase.Operation()

 **Roadmap:**